 How does Avogadro’s law apply to everyday life?

-The Law of Avogadro states that the amount of the gas is directly proportional to the number of gas moles.
+Avogadro’s law states that the total number of atoms/molecules of gas (i.e.the amount of gaseous substance) is directly proportional to the volume occupied by gas at constant temperature and pressure.
 You are driving more molecules of gas into it when you blow up a football.

 What are the applications of Avogadro’s law?